 - 1 sprig fresh thyme

-- 1 cup dried cranberries
+- ½ cup dried cranberries

-- 1/3 cup parsley, minced
+- ⅓ cup parsley, minced

-- 2 cups chicken stock
+- 2 cups chicken stock, regular strength

-- 4 TB melted butter
+- 4 TB butter, melted

 - Preheat oven to 350F.
 Lightly grease an 8×8 baking dish, or one of similar size.
 Set aside.

-- Combine all bread cubes and place in single layer on a large baking sheet.
+- Combine bread cubes and place in single layer on a large baking sheet.
 Bake about 6 minutes, or until cubes are evenly toasted.

 - Place stuffing mixture into prepared baking dish.
-Bake 30 minutes covered.
-Stir once or twice during the middle of baking, and add more broth if stuffing looks dry.
+Bake 30 minutes, covered.
+Stir once during the middle of baking and add up to another 1/2 cup broth if stuffing is dry.
 Uncover, and bake another 15 minutes or until top is golden brown.